-The Headteacher can decide to exclude a student if they misbehave in or outside school.
+The Headteacher can decide to suspend or exclude a student if they misbehave in or in certain circumstances outside school.

-Exclusion is an extreme sanction and is only used by the Headteacher or the nominated member of the SLT in his absence and authority has been delegated to the named member of staff (Deputy Head Teacher for Pastoral).
+Suspension and exclusion are extreme sanctions and are only used by the Headteacher or the nominated member of the SLT in his absence and authority has been delegated to the named member of staff (Deputy Head Teacher for Pastoral).

-Exclusion will be used when there is an immediate threat to the safety of others in the school or the student concerned.
-Before deciding whether to exclude a student either permanently or for a fixed period the Headteacher will ensure appropriate investigations have been carried out, considering all the recorded evidence available.
-The Headteacher will weigh up the seriousness or persistence of a student's behaviour, together with the impact of not excluding the student on St Gregory's Catholic High School as a whole and the integrity of our Behaviour for Learning Policy.
+Suspension and/or exclusion will be used when there is an immediate threat to the safety of others in the school or the student concerned.
+Before deciding whether to exclude a student either permanently or suspend a pupil, the Headteacher will ensure appropriate investigations have been carried out, considering all the recorded evidence available.
+The Headteacher will weigh up the seriousness or persistence of a student's behaviour, together with the impact of not suspending or excluding the student on St Gregory's Catholic High School as a whole and the integrity of our Behaviour for Learning Policy.

-The Headteacher will also take into account any contributing factors that may be linked to unacceptable behaviour such as bereavement, mental health issues, bullying, emotional stress.
-Evidence will be presented by the Deputy Head teacher (Pastoral) and relevant staff for a full contextual picture to be considered and discussed.
+The Headteacher will also take into account any contributing factors that may be linked to unacceptable behaviour such as bereavement, mental health issues, bullying, and emotional stress.
+Evidence will be presented by the Deputy Headteacher (Pastoral) and relevant staff for a full contextual picture to be considered and discussed.